uozuAho/pandemic_ddd/readme.md

     - dispatcher: https://boardgames.stackexchange.com/questions/9035/what-are-legal-ways-to-use-the-dispatchers-special-ability-in-pandemic
       - move other players' pawns as if they are your own. including eg charter flight, using own cards
         - direct flight
-          - throw if pawn at destination
-          - throw if done on self
           - throw if not have card
           - check other direct flight tests
           - add to legal commands